-Adventure parks take a wide variety of forms depending on where they are geographically located and the audience they are geared toward.
+Amusement parks take a wide variety of forms depending on where they are geographically located and the audience they are geared toward.
 These parks are commercially operated enterprises that offer rides, games, activities, and other forms of entertainment.
 To ensure a safe park experience, it is important to look at the various activities individually to ensure safety and compliance with Girl Scouts' Safety Activity Checkpoints.
 For example, some locations may have activities that are not permissible Girl Scout activities, such as bungee jumping.
-Be sure to identify these prior to making final plans and communicate with girls and adults which activities may be restricted because of age, height, and weight.
-Also, discuss ride and crowd safety, have a designated meeting space, and encourage girls to act responsibly.
+Be sure to identify these prior to making final plans and communicate which activities may be restricted because of age, height, and weight.
+Also, discuss ride and crowd safety, have a designated meeting space, and encourage Girl Scouts to act responsibly.

 Currently 44 of 50 states regulate amusement parks.
 The six without state oversight are Alabama, Mississippi, Montana, Nevada, Wyoming, and Utah.
 These states contain few, if any, amusement parks.
-(Wyoming has no parks.)
+Amusement and other types of adventure parks, as listed above, can be found in most states.

-- Saferparks Database

-- Guide to U.S. Theme Parks
+- Saferparks Database - Guide to U.S. Theme Parks

-- International Association of Amusement Parks and Attractions